 I stopped in Dijon, but it was too late to get a room in the hostel, so I settled down on a bench in the railroad station, dozing and watching the trains come and go.
 Well, it was August and warm.

 And as I lay there, a railroad vision quietly slipped onto one of the tracks across from me.
-It was like nothing I’d ever seen before, sleek and orange, like a low-slung express passenger train except for its extremely long nose that gave it the aura of a powerful predator sneaking its way through the night.
-And when it silently slid to a stop, there was no braking noise, and no doors opened and nobody got out.
+It was like nothing I’d ever seen before, sleek and orange, like a low-slung express passenger train except for its extremely long nose that gave it the aura of a powerful predator stalking through the night.
+And when it silently slid to a stop, the brakes made no noise.
+No doors opened.
+Nobody got out.
 Perhaps they’d all been consumed.

 And indeed, it was a powerful creature.
 It was a super-high speed TGV train, (Train à Grande Vitesse).
 The TGV system would not open to the public for another couple months.
 No wonder I had never seen one before.
 It must have been out for final testing, so no wonder there were no passengers.

-The train to Montbard the next morning was the opposite of high speed. it was small, short, and stubby, shaped like a squarish city bus on train tracks.
+The train to Montbard the next morning was the opposite of a high speed TGV.
+It was small, short, and stubby, shaped like a squarish city bus on train tracks.
 It was painted red, top and bottom, but off-white in between.
 It had an articulation between its two cars and a single wide door for passengers to enter and exit.
 It stopped and started somewhat noisily.
 Yes, compared to most trains, it was a city bus.

 Its route skirted some low hills, and it passed by the north end of the valley that I’d seen from Pont de Pany six years before, according to the map I had.
 It took around ninety slow and steady minutes to reach Montbard.

-The train station was positioned in a curve of the same Burgundy Canal that had gone through Pont de Pany, but here each slanted bank was layered in bright green lawn with hockey-puck shaped bushes at regular intervals, connected by thin lines of flowers.
-It was very decorative, at least on that curve.
+The train station was positioned in a curve of the same Burgundy Canal that had gone through Pont de Pany, but here each slanted bank was overlaid by bright green lawn with hockey-puck shaped bushes at regular intervals, connected by thin lines of flowers.
+It was very decorative, at least on that curve near the train station.

 But here was an actual office, so I stepped in.
 The tourist lady behind the counter spoke perfect English.
 I asked if they had one of those give-away tourist maps and if she could help me find an address.
 She did and she would.